Cognitive Psychology and Emotions in User Interface Design

 • Usable: the interface should be simple and accessible so that the user can easily reach his or her goal.

 • Pleasurable: the interface should provide a pleasant experience and positive emotions.
-A fun and enjoyable experience translate into greater user engagement and attachment to a particular website.
+A fun and enjoyable experience translates into greater user engagement and attachment to a particular website.
 People crave flavour and taste in their user experience!

 Human – to – Human interaction

-We’re used to classifying the process of UI design into a broad category called Human-Computer Interaction (HCI).
-However, in order to navigate the idea of emotional design, it is much easier and more beneficial to look at human interaction with the interface as Human to Human interaction.
 After all, the computer is just an intermediary, and on the other side are human beings like you who are responsible for the project.
 This applies not only to the individual but also to the organism which is the whole company or business.
 Such an individual has a unique and unrepeatable personality, a human side that senses the user’s needs and rises to the occasion to adapt to them and satisfy them.

-Becoming friends with the User
+Becoming Friends with the User

 By showing the personality of the platform we create, we can build a relationship with the user.
 Website is not just a product of zeros and ones or algorithms used to meet others’ needs.
 Behind the curtains of functionality, usability, and reliability, there are people, and relationships with them can be pleasurable.
-By showing this aspect to the user, you give him a chance to treat the product and relate to it as another human being, it allows the emergence of empathy and allows users to see a better vision of their own self.

 Persona

 You can look at persona in two ways.
-The first one is the user persona – the archetypical group of users of the product and its key behaviours, whose image helps designers to empathize and better understand the actual users.
+The first one is the user persona – the archetypical group of users of the product and its key behaviours, whose image helps designers to empathise and better understand the actual users.

 The second one is the brand persona – the human aspect of your brand reflected in the design, which allows the user to arouse emotions and establish a relationship with the creator of the product or the product itself.